jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Examples of affine schemes.md

 ### Disjoint unions of affine schemes

-We can describe finite disjoint unions of affine schemes as
+We can describe finite disjoint unions of affine schemes as products of rings.

 ##### _proposition:_ products of rings are disjoint unions of affine schemes